Page Reviewed / Updated - May 2015

 3) The Technology Assisted Waiver helps technology dependent individuals remain living in their homes.
 In addition to care services, it will help to pay for environmental (home) modifications to accommodate for a disability or chronic condition.

 In addition to the functional need, Medicaid evaluates senior candidates based on their income and assets.
-In 2014, the monthly income limit for full Medicaid is approximately $750.
-However, partial assistance from Medicaid is available for those with monthly incomes up to $2,163.
+In 2015, the monthly income limit for full Medicaid is approximately $785.
+However, partial assistance from Medicaid is available for those with monthly incomes up to $2,199.
 The asset limit is $2,000 but this excludes the value of a home, vehicle and certain other personal effects.
 Persons near or over these limits and married couples may want to consult with a Medicaid Planning Professional prior to application.
+Learn more.

 In addition to the state specific options that help pay for care, there are many non-profit and federal options.
 Use our Resource Locator Tool to find other programs that help pay for or reduce the cost of care.
 There are also programs that help veterans with assisted living and there are eldercare loans available in Virginia.